Tag

 – Certificate of Experience awarded

-Book on Viator
+Book on Wabunka

 Final Thoughts

-Immersing in Kendo in Japan is one of the best things you can do on your trip to the country.
+Immersing in kendo in Japan is one of the best things you can do on your trip to the country.
 Not only does it give you good physical exercise, but it also teaches you more about the history and culture of Japan.
-After you’ve enjoyed your Kendo experience in Tokyo or Kyoto—you’ll have the urge to learn more and perfect the skill once you’re back home.
+After you’ve enjoyed your kendo experience in Tokyo or Kyoto—you’ll have the urge to learn more and perfect the skill once you’re back home.
 And, who knows… you may find your next favorite hobby!

 Kintsugi is one of those things that you can only truly experience in Japan.
 If you’re interested in this form of art, then a visit to a kintsugi workshop is a must-do.
-And I’ve listed the best classes you can attend while in Japan!
+And I’ve listed the best classes you can attend while in Japan, including the one I personally went to in Tokyo (one of the best you can find).

 What is Kintsugi: Philosophy and History

-Kintsugi, also known as “golden joinery,” is a unique Japanese art form that transforms broken pottery into a new, beautiful work of art by repairing it with lacquer mixed or dusted with powdered precious metals like gold, silver, or platinum.
+Kintsugi, also known as “golden joinery,” is a unique Japanese art form that transforms broken pottery into a new, beautiful work of art.
+It is done by repairing cracks with lacquer mixed with powdered precious metals like gold, silver, or platinum.

-Stemming from the Japanese philosophy that values the history and use of an object, kintsugi not only restores functionality but also enhances the object’s aesthetic and sentimental value.
+This art is based on the Japanese philosophy that the history of an object is important, so kintsugi not only restores the item but also enhances the object’s aesthetic and sentimental value.

-The technique is said to have originated in the late 15th century when Ashikaga Yoshimasa, a Japanese shogun, sent a damaged Chinese tea bowl back to China for repair and was dissatisfied with the metal staples used in its mending.
-This event likely inspired Japanese artisans to create a more aesthetically pleasing method of repair, leading to the birth of kintsugi.
+Kintsugi is believed to have started in the 15th century when a Japanese shogun, Ashikaga Yoshimasa, sent a broken Chinese tea bowl back to China for repair.
+He didn’t like the metal staples used to fix it, which led Japanese artists to develop a more beautiful way of repairing pottery.

-You know its history, its philosophy, and its aesthetic beauty.
-Now it’s time to get your hands dirty—quite literally.
-The best way to do that?
-A kintsugi Tokyo or Kyoto workshop.
-Just like workshops to make your own chopsticks in Japan, you’ll be able to meet master craftsmen and dive deep into this art.
-Here’s why.
+But enough talking.
+Now it’s time for hands-on practice.
+The best way to do that is a kintsugi workshop in Tokyo or Kyoto.
+Just like with workshops to make your own chopsticks in Japan, you’ll be able to meet master kintsugi practitioners and dive deep into this art.

-Importance of Hands-On Experience in Understanding Kintsugi
+Why Hands-On Experience is Important for Understanding Kintsugi

-When you join a Kintsugi workshop, you’re diving deeper than just surface-level understanding.
-The experience is sensory as much as it’s intellectual.
-By actually working with the materials—feeling every imperfection in the ceramic, every nuance of the adhesive, and the transformative power of the gold that fills in the cracks—you engage in a richer way with this ancient art.
-This is how you can really grasp the philosophy behind Kintsugi.
+When you join a kintsugi workshop, you go beyond theoretical knowledge.
+By actually working with the materials—feeling every imperfection in the ceramic, every nuance of the putty, and the transformative power of the lacquer that fills in the cracks—you finally truly understand the philosophy behind kintsugi.

 Small plate amended using the Japanese kintsugi repair technique